 2) If you like crunchy peanut butter open one packet of peanuts, place half in food processor, whizz quickly so they are small peanutty pieces.
 Tip out of blender

 3) Now place the rest of the peanuts in the blender and simply let it whizz for 5 minutes.
 It will go through various transformations including looking like a cheesecake base, looking like dough and then at some point around 4 minutes in, it starts to look like peanut butter.

 4) Turn off the blender, add the peanut pieces, blend again for a few seconds to mix them in – now put the result in a jar.
 If you taste it now it’s hot – that’s really weird.
 Leave it in the fridge to cool and voila, peanut butter.

 Oh, and if you like all things peanutty, and don’t care about the whole processed food issue – in the USofA – they now have powdered peanut butter.
 You just add water to make it the real stuff (with waaaay less calories).
-Yes, I know it goes against everything I’ve just said, but I so want to try it.
+But is this as healthy as making your own – check out our analysis on powdered peanut butter.